 24′ x 13′.
 Blown glass and fired vitreous enamels in several layers, laminated to clear safety glass.

 The artwork had several complex goals.
 First priority was to appeal to the students using bold color and movement.
 I wanted to tell a story of female empowerment.
 Architecturally, the window prominently announces the chapel on the second floor, as one enters the school.
 Thematically, it was to narrate the journey an incoming freshman is about the take, under the guidance of a Catholic education, and an optimistic future.
 I also wanted to tell the story of the school's namesake, the Assumption of Mary into Heaven.

-There was a wonderful collaboration with the architect to arrive at an optimal installation that could meet the budget.
+There was a wonderful collaboration with the architect to arrive at an optimal installation with minimal framing that could meet the budget.
 I wanted to have the blown glass side facing the lobby, which is not possible to attach suction cups to, so we used a spyder crane to hoist the panels from the second floor chapel.